OneMoreSummer/academic-kickstart/content/post/questioning-the-underdog-hypothesis-1/index.md

 Do more later born become professional?

-Do relatively more later born become professionals?
+Do relatively more later born become professional?

 Who do we mean when we say early born?
 Q1 only or Q1/Q2?